grafana/plugin-tools/docusaurus/docs/test-a-plugin/getting-started/target-multiple-grafana-versions.md

 # Introduction

-All `@grafana/plugin-e2e` API's are tested with all minor versions of Grafana since 8.3.0.
-This article provides examples on how to run e2e targeting different Grafana versions locally and in CI.
+`@grafana/plugin-e2e` is tested with all minor versions of Grafana since 8.3.0.
+This article provides examples on how to run e2e tests targeting different Grafana versions locally and in CI.

 ## On your local machine